Ohio Oil & Gas Royalty Lawyer

 Landowners are dismayed to receive their royalty checks and find 25% to 40%–sometimes more than 50% of the gross value of their royalties deducted for “expenses.”

 The “royalty clause” of the oil and gas lease governs how much the operator must pay the lessor.
 Some leases are very simple: the operator must pay 12.5% (or 16%, or 20%, or whatever the agreed-upon rate) of any amounts realized from the sale of oil or gas.

 Many older leases state that royalties are to be paid on the “wellhead” price.
 The problem is that in modern oil and gas production does not have a “wellhead” price.
 Gas is sold “downstream” after various points of processing.
 Ohio has not yet adopted a uniform rule on whether such leases would permit the operator to deduct “post-production” expenses.

-Other leases (the more recent leases) can be more complicated.
-Some leases state that they are pure “gross” royalty leases, yet still will define and allow for the deduction of some “post-production” costs—which begs the question “gross” of what?
+Other (more recent) leases can be more complicated.
+Some leases state that they are pure “gross” royalty leases, yet still will define and allow for the deduction of some “post-production” costs.
+This begs the question: “gross” of what?

 Many recent leases contain a “market enhancement” clause that will allow for a deduction of post-production costs, typically in proportion to the lessor’s royalty.
 Often, the lease will specify exactly which types of costs the lessee can deduct from the royalty.

 It does not matter how the royalty clause is named.
 What matters is what the royalty clause itself actually allows.
 The operator is obligated to pay the lessor exactly how the lease directs, and the operator must be honest about the actual charges.

 Oil and gas companies have a duty to accurately administer and manage their leases, which requires the precise payment of royalties.
 Yet, operators frequently underpay royalties.
 There are many ways that this happens:

 - The operator fails to account for all of the land for which the lessor should be credited.